The Art Life (1973–2010)

 I loved the experience at Central Theatre, made friends easily there, and subsequently won the drama prize at school.
 Further development of my dramatic talents was not encouraged by my parents, who wanted me to get a real job one day, preferably as a doctor or lawyer.
-However, receiving acting training and love of the stage contributed to my future exploits as a type of entertainer.
+However, receiving acting training and love of the stage contributed to my future exploits as a performance poet – a type of entertainer with words.

 Globe Hotel renaissance